© Maxime d'Angeac & Martin Darzacq for Orient Express, Accor - Train exterior day

 Orient Express

-For over 130 years, Orient Express (Accor Group) has been a cosmopolitan icon, an emblem of timeless luxury.
-This legendary blend of exotic opulence and utmost refinement is exemplified in the ambitious restoration and refurbishment of the train’s 17 historic carriages, in collaboration with French luxury houses and craftsmen, as well as in a collection of Orient Express hotels, inviting travelers to experience an extraordinary timeless moment.
+A Cosmopolitan icon for over 130 years, Orient Express (Accor Group) is an emblem of timeless luxury, illustrated by the ambitious restoration and refurbishment of the train's 17 historic carriages, in collaboration with French luxury houses and craftsmen, and a collection of Orient Express hotels.

 Arts and craft